lucfra/FAR-HO/README.md

 - Reverse hypergradient (`ReverseHG`), generalization of algorithms presented in Domke [2012] and MacLaurin et Al. [2015] (without reversable dynamics and "reversable dtype")
 - Forward hypergradient (`ForwardHG`)
 - Online versions of the two previous algorithms: Real-Time HO (RTHO) and Truncated-Reverse HO (TRHO)
-- Implicit differentiation (`ImplicitHG`), can be used to implement HOAG algorithm [Pedregosa, 2016] by setting the tolerance for solving the inner problem and computing the hypergradient as decreasing sequence (default value is exponentially decreasing)
+- Implicit differentiation (`ImplicitHG`), which can be used to implement HOAG algorithm [Pedregosa, 2016]

-The algorithms algorithms compute, with different procedures, the (approximate) gradient of an outer objective such as a validation error with respect to the outer variables (e.g. hyperparameters).
+These algorithms algorithms compute, with different procedures, the (approximate) gradient of an outer objective such as a validation error with respect to the outer variables (e.g. hyperparameters).
   We call the gradient of the outer objective _hypergradient_.
-  The "online" algorithms perform "real time" (i.e. at training time) outer variables updates, and are in general much faster then the "batch" versions, incurring, however, in a certain bias.
+  The "online" algorithms perform "real time" (i.e. at training time) outer variables updates, and are in general much faster then their "batch" version.
+  They may incur, however, in a certain bias.

 ![alt text](https://github.com/lucfra/RFHO/blob/master/rfho/examples/0_95_crop.png
 "Response surface of a small neural network and optimization trajectory in the hyperparameter space.